jtescher/jtescher.github.io/_drafts/getting-started-with-scala-development.md

 scala>
 ```

-Here you can evaluate simple expressions and quickly try a few things.
-(enter :quit to exit the REPL)
+Here you can evaluate simple expressions and quickly try a few things (enter :quit to exit the REPL).

 ```bash
 scala> println("Hello world")